rnab/qpred/qrisk2/Readme.txt

 ----

-To compile QRISK2-2010 on a UNIX-like system, type make make executables to create the command line executables.
+To compile QRISK2-2011 on a UNIX-like system, type make make executables to create the command line executables.

 Please check http://qrisk.org for our latest sources.
-The QRISK2-2010 algorithms will be updated annually.
+The QRISK2-2011 algorithms will be updated annually.

-This is the initial 2010 open source release, and has STATA dta time stamp: 26 Feb 2010 13:37
+This is the initial 2011 open source release, and has STATA dta time stamp:
+ 9 Jan 2011 22:05